usc-sail/mupet-subspace-clustering/README.md

     -  **Note**: for the DBA dataset, we only use the first 9000 syllables
     - Run `segment_whole_dataset.m` to separate the whole dataset into inlier dataset and outlier dataset

-2. Do clustering
-you can use jupyter notebook "main" to get result step by step
+2. Clustering: you can use jupyter notebook "main" to get the results step by step

-3. Plot centers and cluster outliers run `look_center.m` to depict the cluster centers
+3. Plot centers and cluster outliers: run `look_center.m` to depict the cluster centers